constantjxyz/PromptLink/README.md

 </div>

 ## PromptLink Framework
-PromptLink is a novel biomedical concept linking framework that leverages LLMs.
-It first employs a biomedical-specialized pre-trained language model to generate candidate concepts that can fit in the LLM context windows.
-Then it utilizes an LLM to link concepts through two-stage prompts, where the first-stage prompt aims to elicit the biomedical prior knowledge from the LLM for the concept linking task and the second-stage prompt enforces the LLM to reflect on its own predictions to further enhance their reliability.
-The overview of PromptLink Framework is illustrated in the following figure.
+PromptLink is a novel biomedical concept linking framework that leverages Large Language Models (LLMs).
+It first employs a pre-trained language model specialized in biomedicine to generate candidate concepts that fit within the LLM context windows.
+Then, it utilizes an LLM to link concepts through two-stage prompts.
+The first-stage prompt aims to elicit biomedical prior knowledge from the LLM for the concept linking task, while the second-stage prompt compels the LLM to reflect on its own predictions to further enhance their reliability.
+The overview of the PromptLink Framework is illustrated in the following figure.

 ![model-framework](docs/figure2.png)
 <div align="center">